sushanth-singh/CapG-Sprint-1-Project/README.md

 # CapG-Sprint-1-Project
-This git is created to serve the purpose of completing the Sprint 1 assessment mandated by Capgemini.
+This repository is created to store the files of the work on Sprint 1 assessment which is mandated by Capgemini.